42wim/matterbridge/README.md

 BindAddress="0.0.0.0"
 showjoinpart=true #show irc users joining and parting
 #the token you get from the outgoing webhook in mattermost.
 If empty no token check will be done.
+#if you use multiple IRC channel (see below, this must be empty!)
 token=yourtokenfrommattermost
 #disable certificate checking (selfsigned certificates)
 #SkipTLSVerify=true

+#multiple channel config
+#token you can find in your outgoing webhook
+[Token "outgoingwebhooktoken1"]
+IRCChannel="#off-topic"
+MMChannel="off-topic"

+[Token "outgoingwebhooktoken2"]
+IRCChannel="#testing"
+MMChannel="testing"

 [general]
 #request your API key on https://github.com/giphy/GiphyAPI.
 This is a public beta key